-- (c) except to the extent permitted by Section 5C(2), shall not authorize or knowingly\ permit any other person to do for the candidate what the candidate\ is prohibited from doing under the Sections of this Canon; - (d) shall not: - (i) with respect to cases, controversies, or issues that are likely to come before the court, make pledges, promises or commitments that are inconsistent with the impartial\ performance of the adjudicative duties of the office; or - (ii) knowingly\ misrepresent the identity, qualifications, present position or other fact concerning the candidate\ or an opponent;
+- (b) shall prohibit employees and officials who serve at the pleasure of the candidate, and shall discourage other employees and officials subject to the candidate's direction and control from doing on the candidate's behalf what the candidate is prohibited from doing under the Sections of this Canon; - (c) except to the extent permitted by Section 5C(2), shall not authorize or knowingly\ permit any other person to do for the candidate\ what the candidate is prohibited from doing under the Sections of this Canon; - (d) shall not: - (i) make pledges or promises of conduct in office other than the faithful and impartial performance of the duties of the office; - (ii) make statements that commit or appear to commit the candidate with respect to cases, controversies or issues that are likely to come before the court; or - (iii) knowingly\ misrepresent the identity, qualifications, present position or other fact concerning the candidate or an opponent;

-Section 5A(3)(d) prohibits a candidate for judicial office from making pledges, promises or commitments that are inconsistent with the impartial performance of the adjudicative duties of the office regarding cases, controversies or issues that are likely to come before the court.
-A candidate should emphasize in any public statement the candidate's duty to uphold the law regardless of his or her personal views.
-See also Sections 3B(9) and (10), the general rules on public comment by judges.
-Section 5A(3)(d) does not prohibit a candidate from making pledges or promises respecting court administration.
+Section 5A(3)(d) prohibits a candidate for judicial office from making statements that appear to commit the candidate regarding cases, controversies or issues likely to come before the court.
+As a corollary, a candidate should emphasize in any public statement the candidate's duty to uphold the law regardless of the candidate's views.
+See also Section 3B(9), the general rule on public comment by judges.

+Section 5A(3)(d) does not prohibit a candidate from making pledges or promises respecting improvements in court administration.
 Nor does this Section prohibit an incumbent judge from making private statements to other judges or court personnel in the performance of judicial duties.
-This Section applies to any statement made in the process of securing judicial office, such as statements to commissions charged with judicial selection and tenure and legislative bodies confirming appointment.
-See also South Dakota Rule of Professional Conduct 8.2.
-The promises and commitments clause must be narrowly construed and cautiously applied to campaign speech.
+This Section applies to any statement made in the process of securing judicial office, such as statements to commissions charged with judicial selection.
+See also, Rule 8.2 of South Dakota's Model Rules of Professional Conduct SDCL 16-18 (Appx.
+Adopted July 1, 1988).

-- (e) may respond to personal attacks or attacks on the candidate's record as long as the response does not violate Section 5A(3)(d). - B. Candidates Seeking Appointment to Judicial or Other Governmental Office. - (1) A candidate\ for appointment to judicial office or a judge seeking other governmental office shall not solicit or accept funds, personally or through a committee or otherwise, to support his or her candidacy. - (2) A candidate\ for appointment to judicial office or a judge seeking other governmental office shall not engage in any political activity to secure the appointment except that: - (a) such persons may, unless otherwise prohibited by law:\ - (i) communicate with the appointing authority, including any selection or nominating commission or other agency designated to screen candidates; - (ii) seek support or endorsement for the appointment from organizations that regularly make recommendations for reappointment or appointment to the office and from individuals to the extent requested or required by those specified in Section 5B(2)(a); and - (iii) provide to those specified in Sections 5B(2)(a)(i) and 5B(2)(a)(ii) information as to his or her qualifications for the office. - (b) a nonjudge candidate\ for appointment to judicial office may, in addition, unless otherwise prohibited by law:\
+- (e) may respond to personal attacks or attacks on the candidate's record as long as the response does not violate Section 5A(3)(d). - Candidates Seeking Appointment to Judicial or Other Governmental Office. - (1) A candidate\ for appointment to judicial office or a judge seeking other governmental office shall not solicit or accept funds, personally or through a committee or otherwise, to support his or her candidacy.

+(2) A candidate\ for appointment to judicial office or a judge seeking other governmental office shall not engage in any political activity to secure the appointment except that:

+(a) such persons may, unless otherwise

+prohibited by law:

+(i) communicate with the appointing authority, including any selection or nominating commission or other agency designated to screen candidates:

+(ii) seek support or endorsement for the appointment from organizations that regularly make recommendations for reappointment or appointment to the office, and from individuals to the extent requested or required by those specified in Section 5B(2)(a); and

+(iii) provide to those specified in Sections 5B(2)(a)(i) and 5B(2)(a)(ii)information as to his or her qualifications for the office;

-- (i) retain an office in a political organization,\ - (ii) attend political gatherings, and
+- (b) a non-judge candidate\ for appointment to judicial office may, in addition, unless otherwise prohibited by law\: - (i) retain an office in a political organization\, - (ii) attend political gatherings, and